Ranjith7935/Diabetes-prediciton/README.md

 5.  **Prepare the Model and Scaler**
-   - Prepare the Model and Scaler

-  - Ensure you have the trained model (regmodel.pkl) and the scaler (scaling.pkl) in the    project directory.
+  -- Ensure you have the trained model (regmodel.pkl) and the scaler (scaling.pkl) in the    project directory.
 These files should be generated from your model training process.

 7.  **Run the Application**
       ```bash